vineetpant/payment-engine/README.md

 ## Important Notes
 - Streamed CSV Processing: Instead of loading the entire CSV file into memory, transactions are processed as they are read, making it efficient for large datasets.
 - Asynchronous processing: Asynchronously parses and processes a given transaction and updates the client’s account state.
+- Unit tests: Unit tests are written for `parser` and `payment_engine` to ensure correct handling of transaction data.
 - Dispute Handling: Automatically moves disputed funds into a held state and updates the client account state.
 - Chargeback Support: Handles chargebacks and locks client accounts when a chargeback occurs.
 - Concurrency-Ready: Built with asynchronous functions using tokio for potential future scalability in handling multiple concurrent requests.